Learn more about programming from the Emma Bowen Foundation and NAMIC.

 The Emma for Influencing – To Murugi Thande, who helped to raise over $25,000 in donations for children in her local communities through a series of promotional videos that she helped to create.

 Each year two students are recognized for overall excellence during the Emma Bowen Fellows program.
 The Student of the Year Award recognizes the achievements of the honorees over the course of their Fellowship, both in the classroom and in their summer intern placements.
 In 2016, Amon Jones and Mariah Whitner were honored as Students of the Year.
 Both Amon and Mariah showed the spirit of Emma Bowen throughout their time with the Foundation through their outstanding work quality; noteworthy professional and personal growth and integrity; academic excellence; creativity and initiative; and special contributions to their company, college, and community.
 Mariah was hired by her corporate sponsor, A&E. Amon, who interned for C-SPAN, will be joining the prestigious NBC Page Program.

 NAMIC Professional Development Programs

-Executive Leadership Development Program (ELDP) XVI, In Partnership With The University of Virginia Darden School of Business
+Executive Leadership Development Program (ELDP) XVII, In Partnership With The University of Virginia Darden School of Business

 The Executive Leadership Development Program (ELDP) is designed to nurture visionary and transformational leaders of color in the media and communications industry.
 With more than 500 graduates, this competitive executive education program takes place over the course of seven months, and comprises four visits to the historic Darden grounds.
 Open to mid- to senior-level executives of color, ELDP explores the intersection of business-critical leadership competencies and cultural identity.
 The program is designed to help solve some of the industry’s most persistent challenges: increasing the diversity of the industry’s executive suites; retention of executives of color; and maximizing the ROI of a diverse workforce in a business environment that demands strategic leadership agility and creative innovation.